-Threading problems might occur when your application makes use of the ARM C library in a way that is hidden, for example, if the compiler implicitly calls functions that you have not explicitly called in your source code.
+Threading problems might occur when your application makes use of the Arm C library in a way that is hidden, for example, if the compiler implicitly calls functions that you have not explicitly called in your source code.
 Familiarity with the thread-safe C library functions and C library functions that are not thread-safe can help you to avoid this type of threading problem, although in general, it is unlikely to arise.

-1.6.9 How to ensure re-implemented mutex functions are called on page 1-31.
-1.7.7 Thread safety in the ARM C++ library on page 1-40.

-1.6.10 Using the ARM C library in a multithreaded environment on page 1-31.
-1.6.8 Management of locks in multithreaded applications on page 1-29.
-4.58 Thread-safe C library functions on page 4-197.
-4.59 C library functions that are not thread-safe on page 4-199.
+1.6.9 How to ensure re-implemented mutex functions are called on page 1-33 1.7.7 Thread safety in the Arm® C++ library on page 1-42 Related references1.6.10 Using the Arm® C library in a multithreaded environment on page 1-33 1.6.8 Management of locks in multithreaded applications on page 1-31 4.58 Thread-safe C library functions on page 4-202 4.59 C library functions that are not thread-safe on page 4-205